krisek/audioloader/README.md

 Stream from: If you plan to use Kodi to consume the stream from the MPD server, where this stream is located

-Client: your id, this identifies your history / random album selection and favourites on the server, so that you can use the application from several devices
+Client: your id, this identifies your history / random album selection and favorites on the server, so that you can use the application from several devices

 Kodi hostname: where is your Kodi server accessible on the network.
 The application uses JSONRPC calls, you might need to enable it on Kodi

 Log level: not relevant (only debug is supported for the time being)

-Most of the settings work out of the box, though it makes sense to set a client id, and obvoiusly for Kodi related settings there is no default, this is something you need to figure out yourself.
+Most of the settings work out of the box, though it makes sense to set a client id, and obviously for Kodi related settings there is no default, this is something you need to figure out yourself.

 ## Music selection
 The directory browser speaks for itself.

-The dash contains three areas the random set, the favourites and the history.
+The dash contains three areas the random set, the favorites and the history.

 Having random directories presented is an important feature, if you have a large amount of albums, and you just want listening something but you don't have anything particular in mind.
 The random set presents 12 random albums from your MPD database.
 The set is persistent, but only one exists at the same time for a client.
-If you click on the refresh button a new one will be generated, and the exisiting set will be lost.
+If you click on the refresh button a new one will be generated, and the existing set will be lost.

-On the right hand side you find your listening history; the last 10 loaded directores are saved.
+On the right hand side you find your listening history; the last 10 loaded directories are saved.

-If you mark a folder as favourite it will be listed in the bottom of the dash.
-You can have as many favourites as you want.
+If you mark a folder as favorite it will be listed in the bottom of the dash.
+You can have as many favorites as you want.

+## UPnP

+UPnP media renderers available on the network are monitored by the `discover.py`.
+It listens the traffic in the UPnP multicast group and if a new device appears, the script registers the device's capabilities and updates its availability.
+Audioloader offers rendering on devices which have been seen on the network in the last ten minutes.
+Consequently if you turn off a device it won't immediately disappear from Audioloader.
+When you turn on UPnP devices it might take some time until `discover` finds it depending on how chatty the device is on UPnP.
+(In order not to miss anything, discover initiates full discovery as well regularly.)

+### Kodi & UPnP

+If UPnP discovery is enabled you need to turn on UPnP on Kodi as well, otherwise the interface won't offer playing music on Kodi.

 # TODO / ISSUES